 To celebrate the first 50 years of MIT’s graduate program in Linguistics, alumni, former faculty and postdoctoral scholars attended a Scientific Reunion, held at MIT on December 9-11, 2011, and participated in a discussion of some of the foundational questions investigated by its past and present members.
 Professor David Pesetsky writes, "Intellectually, it was first-rate and exciting; there were some fireworks (just as we'd hoped).
 It was also a very emotional weekend.
 Collectively, this was the group that built the field."

-The SHASS research, profile, and feature stories on this page are written primarily by Peter Dizikes, Institute Writer for MIT News.
-This page also includes selected major stories written by the SHASS academic units, and by the SHASS Communications group in the Office of the Dean.
+The MIT News stories about SHASS research, awards, and creative works are primarily written by Peter Dizikes, Institute Writer for MIT News.
+The collected publications on this webpage also include some selected stories, which appear on MIT News, written by the SHASS academic units and by the SHASS Communications group in the Office of the Dean.